Working Papers

 with Konstantin Poensgen

-- Presentations: Harvard Graduate Labor/PF Workshop*, Harvard Graduate Contracts Workshop*
+- Presentations: Harvard Graduate Labor/PF Workshop*, Harvard Graduate Contracts Workshop*, UZH Doctoral Labor Seminar 2025

 * Presented by co-author